Treefrog/Handbook/Manual/holidays.md

 ### International Holidays

-We observe Canadian Holidays only.
+We observe Canadian & Provincial Holidays only.

 ### Other Holidays or Special Requests